 By default, your phone’s stock camera app or any other section in the OS will inform you if the device supports the said API.
 So, we will be using a simple third-party application to check Camera2 API support on Android.

-Once the app is installed, you can easily use to it check if your Android device supports the Camera2 API.
+Once the app is installed, you can easily use to it check Camera2 API support on your Android device.
 The next step will explain to you how to use the app and information provided by it.

 Step 2: Use the App to check Camera2 API Support